paidiver/paidiverpy/README.rst

 **Paidiverpy** is a Python package designed to create pipelines for preprocessing image data for biodiversity analysis.

-.. admonition:: Note

-   This package is still in active development, and frequent updates and changes are expected.
-The API and features may evolve as we continue improving it.
+**IMPORTANT: This package is still in active development, and frequent updates and changes are expected.
+The API and features may evolve as we continue improving it.**

 Documentation
 =============

 The official documentation is hosted on ReadTheDocs.org: https://paidiverpy.readthedocs.io/

-.. admonition:: Note

-   Comprehensive documentation is under construction.
+**IMPORTANT: Comprehensive documentation is under construction.**

 Installation
 ============